ibsantis/Orbit-Analysis/README.md

     - Data that I import was previously compiled using summary_data.py or summary_data_dmo.py

 ## satellite_io.py
-* TBD
+* For finding subhalo analogs to MW satellites, calculating their weights, saving analogs to a file.
+With analogs, create a dictionary of orbit history properties for statistical analysis.

 ## summary_data.py
-* For making data dictionaries to be used with summary_io.py
+* For making data dictionaries to be used with summary_io.py.

 ## paper_figs_final.py
 * Script that contains code for figures in [this paper](https://arxiv.org/abs/2208.05977) focused on calculating the orbital dynamics and histories of satellite galaxies aroung MW-mass host galaxies.